Bit Ordering

 In addition, implementors’ test suites should call the function

-the behavior requirements for a particular register type M
+the behavior requirements for a particular register type M, or call

 requirements for all supported register types.
 These functions are conditional